[Up] [Next] [Index]

 1 Introduction

 This package contains various algorithms related to finite dimensional nilpotent associative algebras.
-We first give a brief introduction to these algebras and then an overview of the main algorithms.
+It also contains many group-theoretical functions related to the Modular Isomorphism Problem.
+We first give a brief introduction to finite dimensional nilpotent algebras and then an overview of the main algorithms.

 Associative algebras and nilpotency